urnathan/libcody/README.md

 ```

 At that import, the compiler needs<sup><a href="#2">2</a></sup> to
-load up the compiled serialization of module `foo`.  (a) where is that
+load up the compiled serialization of module `foo`.
+Where is that
-file and (b) does it even exist?
-Unless the build system already
+file?
+Does it even exist?
+Unless the build system already knows the
-knows the dependency graph, this might be a completely unknown module.
+dependency graph, this might be a completely unknown module.
+Now, the
-Now, the build system knows how to build things, but it might not have
+build system knows how to build things, but it might not have complete
-complete information about the dependencies.
+information about the dependencies.
 The ultimate source of
 dependencies is the source code being compiled, and specifying the
 same thing in multiple places is a recipe for build skew.